twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-32-2-contemplation-of-the-feelings%zh.rst

 Vedanānupassanā is contemplating the feeling or experience of the mind.
 Happy and unhappy are talking about vedanā.
 In some meditation centers, talking about to contemplate until the feelings are expired or to overcome vedanā.
 Could it be expired?

 With the mind exists and vedanā also exists.
 Even a very short period of mind (i.e., tadaṅga) has a feeling (vedanā), e.g.—The Path Mind (magga-citta).
 It experiences Nibbāna as happiness.
 (Here to overcome vedanā means to overcome dukkha vedanā with the contemplation.
 It is possible by practice.).

+This is a misunderstanding and an interpretation problem.
+It does not mean there is no vedanā and has physical pain but no mental pain.
+At that moment it becomes vipassānupekkhā – equanimity of insight.

 Mental factors (cetasika) are the movements of the mind.
 So, as a function, they are one.
 Therefore, we are using them as mind (citta).
 There are 52 types of mental factors (cetasikas).
 From there, the Buddha took out feelings (vedanā) as a particular contemplation.